AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 ************************
 This section is meant to be a refresher on fluid mechanics.
 It will only cover the topics of fluids mechanics that will be used heavily in the course.

-If you wish to review fluid mechanics in (much) more detail, please refer to `this guide <https://github.com/AguaClara/CEE4540_Master/wiki/Fluids-Review-Guide>`_.
+If you wish to review fluid mechanics in (much) more detail, please refer to `this guide <https://github.com/AguaClara/CEE4540_Master/wiki/Fluids-Review-Guide>`_ Note that you will need to create a Github account if you do not already have one to view this link.
 If you wish to review from a legitimate textbook, you can find a pdf of good book by Frank White `here <https://hellcareers.files.wordpress.com/2016/01/fluid-mechanics-seventh-edition-by-frank-m-white.pdf>`_.